UCLComputerScience/COMP0016_2020_21_Team21/README.md

 # IBM Watson
 - You will need an IBM Cloud account.
+- The Watson Credentials will only be provided to our clients, NTT Data and UCL.
+- The IBM SDK Core (Assets -> IBMSDKCore) and Watson (Assets -> Watson) file must be used together in order to use the Watson Services.
+- For questions related to the Watson Configuration, please see https://github.com/watson-developer-cloud/unity-sdk to find out more.

 # Configuring Unity
 - Change the build settings in Unity (File > Build Settings) to any platform except for web player/Web GL.
 The IBM Watson SDK for Unity does not support Unity Web Player.
 - If using Unity 2018.2 or later you'll need to set Scripting Runtime Version and Api Compatibility Level in Build Settings to .NET 4.x equivalent.
 We need to access security options to enable TLS 1.2.

-# Watson SDK
-- The IBM SDK Core (Assets -> IBMSDKCore) and Watson (Assets -> Watson) file must be used together in order to use the Watson Services.
-- The Watson Credentials will only be provided to our clients, NTT Data and UCL.